Copper clings to gains near record high on demand hopes

 “Whilst we recognise the potential for metals to correct we remain of the opinion there are only two positions to be held in our space: long or flat,” said Marex’s Alastair Munro.

-Meanwhile, copper also benefited from investors snapping up commodities as a hedge against expected rising inflation brought on by rebounding economic activity.

-REBOUND: The Euro zone economy is expected to rebound better than expected, while Britain's pandemic-battered economy grew more strongly than expected in March.
+The eurozone economy is expected to rebound better than expected, while Britain’s pandemic-battered economy grew more strongly than expected in March.

-SPREADS: The LME cash contract traded at a $9 discount to the three- month contract, the widest since January and pointing to an easing in supply concerns.
+The LME cash contract traded at a $9 discount to the three-month contract, the widest since January and pointing to an easing in supply concerns.